andrew/ultimate-awesome/README.md

 - [awesome-cheap-tiers](https://github.com/IronMooseDevelopment/awesome-cheap-tiers) - 💸 A curated list of tools and X-as-a-services that have free or cheap tiers so you can get the most bang for your 💲.
 - [vaulti](https://github.com/itsmmunoz/vaulti) - Curated collection of tools, resources, and utilities. .
 - [awesome-computer-hardware](https://github.com/ixaxaar/awesome-computer-hardware) - A list of computer hardware technologies, architectures, specifications, and standards.
+- [awesome-machin](https://github.com/javimosch/awesome-machin) - A curated list of apps and tools built with machin (MFL — the Machine-First Language).
 - [awesome-automated-ai](https://github.com/jbogocz/awesome-automated-ai) - A curated list of 250+ tools for Automated AI/ML - from hyperparameter optimization to autonomous AI agents.
 - [awesome-dev-design-stuff](https://github.com/JeremyMeissner/awesome-dev-design-stuff) - An awesome list of web applications, web tools, design tools, font.
 There is a lot of stuff here, but all cool.
 - [awesome-asn1](https://github.com/JonathanWilbur/awesome-asn1) - Awesome ASN.1-Related Repositories, Standards, Codecs, Implementations, Uses, Reading, etc.